 As Lloyd said to the magazine “Technology Review”, “it is possible for particles (and, theoretically, for people) to travel in the tunnel of time from the future to the past”.

 Unlike other theories of teleportation in time, this quantum theory avoids dilemmas and paradoxes that arise from such a trip in the time (such as the famous “grandfather paradox” which raises the question “If I killed my grandfather in the past, then how would I be born in the future and then travel to the past?“).

 Moreover, unlike other theories of “going back to the future”, the quantum time machine does not require the bending of spacetime, which is supposed to be created by black holes, but a trip through them seems highly unlikely in practice.

-Of course quantum journey into the past does not seem to be closer to reality and up to date is nothing but a controversial theory which is believed by many physicists to be never realized.
+Of course, the quantum journey into the past does not seem to be closer to reality, and up to date, it is nothing but a controversial theory that is supported by many physicists to be never realized.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2021 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.